 Atmospheric temperature varies with height.
 This well known and well understood phenomenon is called lapse rate.
 It describes the altitudinal temperature gradient, essentially stating that temperature decreases by 4-9.8 degrees C per km elevation.
-The reason for discussing this here is, that temperature changes are often incorrectly attributed to a radiative “greenhouse effect”, where in fact they are the thermodynamic consequence of a gas volume in a gravitational field.
+The reason for discussing this here is, that the vertical temperature gradient is often incorrectly attributed to a radiative “greenhouse effect”, where in fact it is the natural thermodynamic consequence of a gas volume in a gravitational field.
+As it is an adiabatic effect, there is no change of the total energy content involved.

 There are many ways to explain this phenomenon.
 Here I want to do it in the most elementary way.